 '''

+usage: rnpath.py [-h] [--config CONFIG] [--version] [-t] [-r] [-d] [-D]

+[-w seconds] [-v] [destination]

+Reticulum Path Discovery Utility

+positional arguments:

+destination

+hexadecimal hash of the destination

+options:

+-h, --help

+show this help message and exit

+--config CONFIG

+path to alternative Reticulum config directory

+--version

+show program's version number and exit

+-t, --table

--t, --table show all known paths
+show all known paths

--r, --rates show announce rate info
+show announce rate info

+-r, --rates

+-d, --drop

--d, --drop remove the path to a destination
+remove the path to a destination

 -D, --drop-announces drop all queued announces

--w seconds timeout before giving up
+timeout before giving up

+-w seconds

 -v, --verbose

 '''

-3.2.4 The rnprobe Utility
+3.2.5 The rnprobe Utility

 The rnprobe utility lets you probe a destination for connectivity, similar to the ping program.
 Please note that probes will only be answered if the specified destination is configured to send proofs for received packets.
-Many destinations will not have this option enabled, and will not be probable.
+Many destinations will not have this option enabled, so most destinations will not be probable.